Wowo51/MyndSprout/MyndSproutCodeGuide.md

   * Requires `CommandType == Text`.
   * Runs **`MyndSprout.Security.SqlMutationScanner`** (detects DML/DDL/temp tables/transactions/perms/external, etc.).
-  * If risky the step is rejected.
+  * If risky, the step is rejected.
 * **Return behavior** in read-only mode: the agent **executes allowed queries** and **returns the SQL result XML immediately** (it does **not** return the raw `<SqlXmlRequest>`).

 Use this for dashboards, UIs, or initial exploration of production data.